home-assistant/developers.home-assistant/docs/api/rest.md

 - `minimal_response` to only return `last_changed` and `state` for states other than the first and last state (much faster).
 - `no_attributes` to skip returning attributes from the database (much faster).
 - `significant_changes_only` to only return significant state changes.

+Note: They must be placed in this order.

 Example without `minimal_response`